-Number 5 will shock you!
-It’s easy, but SUPER non-intuitive!
+These will shock you!
+They’re easy to do, but SUPER non-intuitive!

 While it’s true that the evidence against multi-tasking is overwhelming, it is an unfortunate truth that most workers today, and definitely most Scrum Development Teams, work on several different things every workday, switching between tasks many times each day, and losing more and more time doing it.